Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Single-family detached homes are the single most common housing type in Jackson, accounting for 67.72% of the city's housing units.
-Other types of housing that are prevalent in Jackson include large apartment complexes or high rise apartments ( 14.90%), duplexes, homes converted to apartments or other small apartment buildings ( 14.46%), and a few row houses and other attached homes ( 2.16%).
+Single-family detached homes are the single most common housing type in Jackson, accounting for 65.27% of the city's housing units.
+Other types of housing that are prevalent in Jackson include large apartment complexes or high rise apartments ( 15.53%), duplexes, homes converted to apartments or other small apartment buildings ( 7.00%), and a few mobile homes or trailers ( 4.82%).

 Notably, Jackson's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Michigan, our data show that Jackson's latest annual appreciation rate is higher than 50% of the other cities and towns in Michigan.
+Relative to Michigan, our data show that Jackson's latest annual appreciation rate is lower than 90% of the other cities and towns in Michigan.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Jackson differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Jackson - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Jackson real estate investment or home purchase decisions.